 4. Mortgage Loans

 A mortgage is a loan to acquire real estate.
-It’s backed by collateral.
+Collateral backs it.
 The borrower and lender agree that the residence is the collateral for the loan.
 The lender has the legal right to seize the collateral if borrowers cannot repay the loan.

 Mortgages are often understood as loans taken out to purchase a house; however, mortgages are obtained to finance the acquisition of other kinds of land or property.
-The process of borrowing money against the current house’s value is referred to as “refinancing” the mortgage.
+Borrowing money against the current house’s value is called “refinancing” the mortgage.

 5. Vehicle Loans